troglobit/finit/doc/service.md

 The current state depends on the two following conditions:

 * `E`: Service enabled.
-In order for `E` to be satisfied, the service must be allowed to run in the current runlevel and must not be blocked.
-A service may be blocked for several reasons:
+In order for `E` to be satisfied, the service must be allowed to run in the current runlevel and not be stopped.

+  A service may be stopped, or blocked, for several reasons:

   - The user has manually stopped the service using `initctl stop JOB`
   - The program exits immediately.
 I.e. keeps crashing (make sure to use